bufbuild-ru/docs/docs/bsr/admin/on-prem/configuration/index.md

 ## Maintenance mode

-The BSR has a maintenance mode in which the BSR starts up, but API calls are prevented, users of the web interface are informed that maintenance is in progress, and no database/object storage writes occur.To enable the maintenance mode, set the `maintenance` Helm value and re-apply the helm chart:
+The BSR has a maintenance mode in which the BSR starts up, but API calls are prevented, users of the web interface are informed that maintenance is in progress, and no database/object storage writes occur.

+To enable the maintenance mode, set the `maintenance` Helm value and re-apply the helm chart:

 ```yaml
 maintenance: true